moshesar/block-streamer/README.md

 <img src="Logo.png" alt="StockLight Logo" width="200"/>

 A lightweight Ethereum block streamer that fetches blocks from the blockchain using multiple providers with automatic failover.
+Serves as a simplified monolithic example to demonstrate the core concepts.
 ## Features

 - **Multiple Provider Support**: Connect to multiple Ethereum RPC providers (Alchemy, Infura, etc.)